What is an interest-only lifetime mortgage?

-But unlike those other types, with an interest only lifetime mortgage, you pay off the interest on the equity release loan monthly – rather than paying it off along with the loan through the sale of your home when you pass away or move into care.
+But unlike other lifetime mortgages, with an interest-only plan, you pay off the interest on the equity release loan monthly – rather than paying it off with the loan through the sale of your home when you pass away or permanently move into care.
+This means the balance you owe for the loan itself never rises.

 Use our 60 second equity release calculator